 The collection consists of about 1.6 million books, 600,000 maps, and 1,300 distinct archival collections containing approximately 5 million manuscript pages.
 In addition, you’ll find more than 500,000 different postcards, about 250,000 pieces of sheet music, and much more at the Newberry.

-The oldest items in our collections are cuneiform tablets from around 2200 BC.
+The oldest items in our collection are cuneiform tablets from around 2200 BC.

-The oldest manuscript document in our collection is a papyrus fragment with 15 lines of The Iliad from the first century AD.
+The oldest manuscript document is a papyrus fragment with 15 lines of The Iliad from the first century AD.

-The oldest printed text in our collection is a Buddhist dharani printed in Japan between the years 764 and 770 AD.
+The oldest printed text is a Buddhist dharani printed in Japan between the years 764 and 770 AD.

 Value is so subjective!
 As a research library, the Newberry does not collect with resale or monetary value in mind.
 Each of the items in the collection holds research value, and each researcher will have a different “most valuable” item.